Merci-chao/userChrome.js/README.md

 ---

 💡🐞 You're welcome to post your suggestions and bug reports [here](https://github.com/Merci-chao/userChrome.js/issues/new).
-Including a video or screenshot is strongly recommended.
+Including a screen recording or screenshot is strongly recommended.

 ---